 The Battle of Chelsea Creek was the second battle of the Boston Campaign.
-Following the Battles of Lexington and Concord the British were bottled up in Boston, but still had access to supplies at Noddle Island and Hog Island.
+Following the Battles of Lexington and Concord, the British were bottled up in Boston but still had access to supplies at Noddle Island and Hog Island.
 General Artemis Ward ordered an aggressive raid on the islands and assigned John Stark with the task.
-After the first raid on the two islands were over the British bumbled into a mess when the armed schooner Diana ran aground and could not be moved.
-Israel Putnam then launched a second raid which secured supplies for the provincials.
+After the first raid on the two islands was over, the British bumbled into a mess when the armed schooner Diana ran aground and could not be moved.
+Israel Putnam then launched a second raid, which secured supplies for the provincials.

 The Battles of Lexington and Concord had left the British stunned and anxious.
-They were successfully repelled at Concord and then harassed all the back to Boston.
+They were successfully repelled at Concord due to actions taken by Paul Revere, William Dawes, Joseph Warren, and others involved in the Middlesex alarm and then harassed all the back to Boston.
 This left the British bottled up and outgunned.
-Each day the provincials reinforced their lines and began to spread them around the British army.
-Along with the reinforcements officers such as John Stark and Israel Putnam arrived to provide leadership.
+Each day, the provincials reinforced their lines and began to spread them around the British army.
+Along with the reinforcements, officers such as John Stark and Israel Putnam arrived to provide leadership.
 It would not take long for either man to distinguish himself in the campaign.

-On Noddle and Hog island were Farmers who were stuck in the middle of the rebellion.
-If they supplied the British, then they would be branded a loyalist and if they refused the British would take what they wanted and possibly kill them.
+On Noddle and Hog Island were Farmers who were stuck in the middle of the rebellion.
+If they supplied the British, then they would be branded a loyalist, and if they refused, the British would take what they wanted and possibly kill them.
 This allowed the British to supply their army while waiting for shipments from Nova Scotia.
-Once Boston was placed under siege the provincials began plan for a raid on these islands and stripping the British of this luxury.
+Once Boston was placed under siege, the provincials began planning for a raid on these islands and stripping the British of this luxury.

 The British Prepare and Stark's Orders